ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 - Added reactive plating and it's effects to various equiment items.
 - Added tnt on a stick.
 - ???.
+- Optimizations, baby!

-Note: the CustomModelData number used for tnt wands has changed, making any preexisting ones useless.
+Note: the CustomModelData number used for tnt wands has changed, making any preexisting ones malfunction.
 Either craft or give yourself a new one.